dewenni/ESP_Buderus_KM271/README.md

 > [!NOTE]
 > It is based on InfluxDB 2.0 with query languange "Flux" and uses the german mqtt topics!
 If you setup your system the same way, it should be more or less a plug and play solution to import my grafana.json

+# FAQ

+## No connection to the Logamatic / No values from the Logamatic

+1) Check the GPIO setting for your setup.
+When using the78mole boards, at least the following must be set:
+`KM271-RX = 4` and `KM271-2X = 2`

+2) Check that the resistance between pin 4 and pin 8 on the pin header where the board is plugged in is approx. 10kOhm.
+This resistance is important for the Logamatic to recognise the board.

+## ESP restarts automatically

+1) WiFi connection is unstable
+If the board is not also connected via Ethernet, a WiFi connection is essential.
+Therefore, if the connection is lost, an attempt is automatically made to re-establish the connection 5 times at intervals of 30 seconds.
+If this fails, the ESP restarts and tries again.
+The reason for the last restart is entered in the WebUI on the ‘System’ page.

+2) MQTT activated but no connection possible
+If MQTT is activated but the connection is lost, the connection is automatically tried to be re-established 5 times (interval 10s, 20s, 30s, 40s, 50s).
+If this fails, the ESP restarts and tries again.
+The reason for the last restart is entered in the WebUI on the ‘System’ page.

+## Use with ioBroker

+Please note that there are different topics for reading and writing values.
+When the ESP is started, the Logamatic automatically sends all config and status values and these are then also sent via MQTT.
+However, these are all read values that cannot be written via the same topic.
+The topics for writing are always ../setvalue/..
+Possible commands can be found here, for example: [Commands](#commands)

+You should also deactivate the following settings in ioBroker:

+- "Publish states on subscribe"
+- "Publish own states when connecting"

+## OTA firmware update has failed

+Unfortunately, it often happens that an OTA update via the WebUI is not successful.
+Unfortunately, I do not know the reasons for this.
+However, it usually works after a few more attempts.
+If you have connected the board via WiFi and Ethernet, try both connections.
+Sometimes it doesn't work via one connection, but then immediately via the other.

 -----